Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

    Copy the ncn-upgrade.yml playbook to ncn-powerup.yml.
    Edit the file with two changes.
    * Change serial parameter from `1` node to `100%`
-   * Comment all roles sfter the ones with names ending in uninstall, unmount, and unload.
+   * Comment all roles after the ones with names ending in uninstall, unmount, and unload.
 See the example below.

    ```bash
    ncn# cp -p ncn-upgrade.yml ncn-powerup.yml